How To Clean White Soles Without Damaging Them!

 Nail polish remover is a good alternative to clean your shoes, although this method is useful only for white soles.
 The reason is the alcohol in nail polish remover might cause discoloring to the canvas or other painted parts of the shoes.

-D. Steps to Clean Your White Soles Using Hydrogen Peroxide ad Sun Method
+d.
+Steps to Clean Your White Soles Using Hydrogen Peroxide ad Sun Method

 I can tell you that Hydrogen Peroxide is also a good solution to clean your shoes soles.
 It will brighten your shoe soles and disinfect them from bacteria, fungi and viruses at the same time.
 You can also mix it with baking soda to make a cleaning paste.